kintone-labs/kintone-ui-component/docs/document/docs/guides/table-readonly-table-customization.md

   // Modify the value before it bubble to table cell text.addEventListener('change', event => {
-    event.detail.value = 'modified value' // add any value you want set to username;
+    event.detail.value = 'modified value'; // add any value you want set to username;
   });
   return text;
 };